google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/15qxUkT8j8FY9ECQilKKPvw3BDSgF4QtplpFAiQUSyZg/pubchart?oid=537990599&amp;format=interactive"></iframe>

-As you can see almost 85% of all pageviews for IOWA were from browsers that [support service worker](https://jakearchibald.github.io/isserviceworkerready/).
+As you can see almost 85% of all pageviews for IOWA were from browsers that [support service worker](https://jakearchibald.github.io/isserviceworkerready/){: .external }.

 ## The results: answering our questions